When you’re spearfishing, shallow water blackout is a real risk.

 If you haven’t yet dropped their weight belt, now would be a good time to do so.
 You want to get them secured on the surface so there’s no chance they slip back underwater while you’re getting in position to wake them up.
 You want them floating on their back, and once they’re stable remove anything blocking their face, like their snorkel and mask.

 If your buddy starts to come around, grab your float and give them something to hang onto while they catch their breath on the surface.
 This is one of the most important reasons to have a decent float as part of your spearfishing equipment.
-Here’s what I use.
+I’m a big fan of Spearfishing World’s compact lifeguard float.

 Use the blow, tap and talk